Thuppakki: Casting

 Though Kingfisher Calendar model Angela Jonsson took part in a brief photoshoot with Vijay by Sivan in Chennai, Kajal Aggarwal was eventually confirmed as the female lead.
 Priya Anand was initially signed on as the lead actress, but could not commit due to scheduling conflicts with English Vinglish (2013).
 Akshara Gowda joined the cast for a single scene as she only wanted to "gain the experience of working with Murugadoss".
 In early 2012, Vidyut Jammwal, who was simultaneously shooting for Billa II, said he would play the main antagonist.
 Jammwal's voice was dubbed by Abhinay.
 Sathyan confirmed his participation in the film in January 2012, and Malayalam actor Jayaram confirmed his presence the following month.
+In March 2012, Deepthi Nambiar, who previously starred in Murugadoss' production venture Engaeyum Eppothum (2011), was cast as Vijay's sister and shot simultaneously alongside Thulli Vilayadu and the Malayalam film Cherukkanum Pennum.
 In April 2012, Murugadoss confirmed that he himself would appear onscreen.
 That was eventually revealed to be a cameo in the song "Google Google", where Sivan also cameoed.
 Dubai-based Malayali orthodontist Prasanth Nair was also signed to play a small but important role of a commando, making it his acting debut in Tamil cinema.
+Raneesh played an army man, marking his fifth collaboration with Vijay after Thullatha Manamum Thullum (1999), Badri (2001), Shahjahan (2001) and Thamizhan (2002).